 As described above, CDBG Planning funds can be used for general community planning or for site-specific planning activities.
-General community planning activities are assumed to meet a U.S. Department of Housing and Urban Development (HUD) CDBG National Objective.
-If your proposed planning activity is site-specific, it may need to meet one of the CDBG program’s National Objectives of either benefiting low- and moderate-income persons or for preventing or eliminating the presence of slums and blight.
-Section E of the Application and the National Objective Identification Worksheet found in Exhibit 4 (below) describe the information and documentation communities will need to provide specifically in the application depending on whether the proposed planning activity can be categorized as a general community planning activity or if it is a site-specific activity that must meet a CDBG national objective.
+General community planning activities are assumed to meet a HUD CDBG National Objective.
+If your proposed planning activity is site-specific, it may need to meet one of the CDBG program’s National Objectives of either benefiting LMI persons or for preventing or eliminating the presence of slums and blight.
+Section E of the Application and the National Objective Identification Worksheet found in Exhibit 4 describe the information and documentation communities will need to provide specifically in the application depending on whether the proposed planning activity can be categorized as a general community planning activity or if it is a site-specific activity that must meet a CDBG national objective.

 Grant Administration